Are you feeling a little lightheaded after squats?

 Lack of sleep can cause people to have headaches as well.

-Not getting enough food can make people lethargic and cause their body to shut down to avoid expending more energy than necessary.
+Not getting enough food can make people lethargic and cause their bodies to shut down to avoid expending more energy than necessary.

 Lack of oxygen to the brain causes you to faint at any time in the gym.
 This can be due to: